obj-obj/Jam10Entry/index.md

     1. `CTRL + SHIFT + K` for Firefox,
     2. `CTRL + SHIFT + J` for Edge/Chrome,
     3. and `F12` for other browsers.
 2. Click the "Run" button below.
-You should see some output in the console.
+You should see some output in the console, and a snake game should pop up.
 3. Click the nav button in the top-right to view all the tutorial pages.
 You can also try editing the code below, if you want.
 <br/><br/>

+<canvas id="canvas"></canvas>